Alexander John JOHNSTON in Court for BIGAMY - Dunedin 1864

 The prisoner did not, in her presence, admit or deny anything.
 He asked her not to prosecute him on the charge, and I said that if she was really his wife she could not give evidence against him.

 I went outside with the prisoner, and then he denied that the woman was his wife; but I took him in again and repeated my question to her, and she said that she really was married to the prisoner.
 On the way to the station, the prisoner again denied that the woman was his wife.
 At the station he gave the name of Alexander John Johnston.

 Mr Wilson objected to the admission of the document.
-Clearly, it was not the original entry or register of the marriage - that was in the parish registry; nor did it purport "to be signed and certified as a true copy or exctract by the officer in whose custody the original is depoited"
+Clearly, it was not the original entry or register of the marriage - that was in the parish registry; nor did it purport "to be signed and certified as a true copy or extract by the officer in whose custody the original is deposited"

 The Judge confessed that he could not discover from what the document purported to be a copy.
 It was a great pity that such matters should be left in the hands of such legal dunces.

 Mr Howoth thought that the document was admissible as coming from the proper authority.

 The Judge could not admit that to be enough.
 Such documents were, by the enactment, made self-evidence if they were signed and certified as required; and generally they were clearly made to appear as extracts.
 He never saw one like that now before the Court; and he could not admit it in evidence.

 John FOSTER, formerly publican at the Arrow, generally corroborated the evidence of Lambert.
 He had known the prisoner about two years; and had known him living with the woman in Court as man and wife.
 By Mr Wilson: Out of the woman's presence, the prisoner had denied that she was his wife